 This approach serves two purposes for teachers.
-First, it enables teachers to bring all students back together to proceed as a group with issues to be directed to and considered by every student at the same time.
-Second, it offers teachers a way to extend their students problem-solving practice where different sets of questions can be used with a single Stem.
+First, it enables teachers to bring all students back together to proceed as a group with issues able to be directed to and considered by every student at the same time.
+Second, it offers teachers a way to extend their students' problem solving practice where a different set of questions can be used with a single Stem.
 This is an efficient way to incorporate more problem-solving or comprehension practice on specific content into a lesson.